 One of the most important elements of successful active learning is students feeling a sense of accountability for participating in the assigned activity.
 If they don’t, they can easily get off task or choose not to do what you have asked.
 One of the most common questions instructors have is, “Do I have to grade all of this in-class work?”
 The short answer is no. You can choose to grade in class work, but it isn’t necessary as a way to hold students accountable.

-For example, a sense of accountability can be established by notifying students before they start working on the activity that everyone should be prepared to share when the large group reconvenes.
-Then, when you reconvene the large group, randomly call on an individual or group to share what they discussed, or how they approached the problem.
+For example, accountability can be established by notifying students before they start working on the activity that everyone should be prepared to share when the large group reconvenes.
+Then, when you reconvene the large group, randomly call on an individual or group to share what they discussed or how they approached the problem.
 You can also listen in on small group conversations and if you hear a particularly common or interesting question, call on that group to share their question to begin a larger discussion.
+Another way is to use clicker devices or paper clickers as a way for students to report their response.

 Students also tend to stay on task when they feel the value and relevance of the task they’ve been asked to complete.
 When tasks are similar or clearly related to upcoming assignments or assessments, students are intrinsically motivated to practice in order to prepare for that graded work.

 After students have worked in small groups, take time to provide a conclusion to the activity.
-This wrap-up is often where the most important learning take place.
+This wrap-up is often where the most important learning takes place.

 You can also highlight the ways that the activity reflects how they will be asked to use the information on an upcoming assignment.
 For example, you might say “We just walked through an analysis of this journal article, first looking at the methods and data tables, then critiquing the conclusions and argument.
 This is the same approach you’ll be asked to use as you read articles on your own and is the kind of reasoning I’ll expect on the paper due next week.”